FacundoCuba/nanoQC/README.md

 # README under construction

 # nanoQC
-This script is designed to automate the processing and quality control (QC) analysis of Nanopore sequencing data files.
+This script is designed to automate the quality control (QC) analysis of Nanopore sequencing data files.
 It reads a table of barcodes and sample names, concatenates `*.fastq.gz` files, renames them according to sample names, and generates a comprehensive QC summary report using NanoPlot.

 ## Table of Contents
 - [Installation](#installation)